 James Hill is a queer Ngarrindjeri man who was born and raised on Noongar Country.
 He is a PhD and Master of Clinical Psychology student at the University of Western Australia and the Telethon Kids Institute.
 James’ work focuses on the mental health of trans young people, both Indigenous and non-Indigenous, and the importance of including trans young peoples’ lived experience in research.

 Dharma Nyuringka Ducasse

-Dharma is an 18-year-old Pansexual Aboriginal woman from Pitjantjatjara/Yunkantjatjara land.
+Dharma is a Pansexual Aboriginal woman from Pitjantjatjara/Yunkantjatjara land.
 She lives in her small community, Indulkana, and is training to be the first Aboriginal store manager on the APY Lands.
 She is also the youngest person ever to be on her community’s board of directors.
 She wanted to be involved in this project because helping out disadvantaged youth and LGBTQ+ people is one of her passions, whether they be connected with each other or not.
 Growing up as a First Nations person as well as being LGBTQ+ she has experienced discrimination from both perspectives; being able to help advise a process to help our LGBTQ+ youth is a once in a lifetime opportunity that she’s extremely grateful for.

 “The future is the youths, let's strive to make it a welcoming and loving place for all.”

 Jye is a proud young Darumbal man.
 He has just begun his second year of studying a bachelor of Secondary Education, with a major in Drama and a minor in English.
 He is interested in this advisory group because of the affect it could have on his future students as well as other young people within the LGBTIQ Indigenous community of Australia.
 Jye feels that this advisory group is long overdue and is a proud, enthusiastic and passionate member of this group and who strives for the greatest impact he can have on his community possible.